-SeaLink's greenhouse gas production from fuel use is relatively low, and the Company does not meet the threshold requirements for reporting under The National Greenhouse and Energy Reporting Act 2007 (NGER Act).
+Whilst SeaLink's greenhouse gas production from fuel use is relatively low, with the addition of the Fraser Island Business the Company does meet the threshold requirements for reporting under The National Greenhouse and Energy Reporting Act 2007 (NGER Act) and has accordingly registered and will report in accordance with that legislation for FY2019.

 SeaLink considers that it is able to continue operating its businesses into the future, and that social attitudes will not impact its ability to do so in the absence of alternative fuel solutions.